picons/picons/CONTRIBUTING.md

 D3CD_839_2_11A0000=ntvbangla
 ```

-**Important:** you cannot have two different utf8snp names that map to two different logos.
+**Important:** you cannot have two identical utf8snp names that map to two different logos.
 Pull requests with multiple assignments will fail.
 An example of a double assignemnt is below

 ```
 sky comedy=skycomedy